Kodály Summer School

 Early Afternoon Workshops

 The first session in the afternoon is aimed at those wishing to study a particular Methodology stage to enhance teaching practice.
 The exception is the “singing option” of László Nemes’ class.

-Primary Methodology One (Linked and progressive)
+Primary Methodology One (Linked/Progressive)

 Ensemble Singing with Solfa

-This workshop offers participants the opportunity to experience how the systematic use of relative solmization in the choral context can contribute to the development of choristers’ general musical skills, their intonation, sight reading skills, polyphonic and harmonic hearing as well as their understanding of the most important stylistic features of the choral repertoire.
+This workshop offers participants the opportunity to experience how the systematic use of relative solmization in the choral context can contribute to the development of choristers’ general musical skills, their intonation, sight-reading skills, polyphonic and harmonic hearing as well as their understanding of the most important stylistic features of the choral repertoire.
 During the week we shall sing and analyse a great variety of choral pieces from folksong arrangements to a few challenging modern choir pieces as well.
-Aimed at those participants who are confident singers and sightreaders with solfa, this will be a wonderful opportunity to work with the Director of the Kodály Institute of the Liszt Ferenc Academy of Music.
+Aimed at those participants who are confident singers and sight-readers with solfa, this will be a wonderful opportunity to work with the Director of the Kodály Institute of the Liszt Ferenc Academy of Music.